- 24 Apr 2023

 You can manage the list of complex fields that are displayed in order to only see fields that interest you.

 Any complex field can be shown as a table (including fields that were fetched from a specific adapter connection).
 Click on a field shown in blue in the main table to display this as a table, and display its link in Tables in the side panel.
-Any asset that belongs to that complex field will then be displayed on the table.
+Any asset that belongs to that complex field is then displayed on the table.
 You can choose Pin to list to save the complex field table to your display.

 Once you pin a complex field, this display is saved for you.
-Next time you open the system, these fields will be displayed.
+Next time you open the system, these fields are displayed.
 Note pinned fields are only displayed if they contain data for the asset that you selected.
 If you do not want to see that complex field any more, click unpin to remove the field from the display.
 Default Complex Field tables are also part of the display.
 You can also unpin these tables if you are not interested in seeing them.
-Pinning and unpinning Complex Field tables only affects assets for your user account, and not for other people using the system.

 Pinned and unpinned Complex Fields affect all of the assets on your system, not only this specific asset.